 Microgreen Works sprouts as garnish (optional)

 Melt coconut oil in a large pot.
 Add chopped onions and allow to sautee until the onions turn clear.
-Add garlic and ginger at the “halfway to clear” point.
+Then, add garlic and ginger at the “halfway to clear” point.
 Add carrots, lentils, sea salt, and two cups of water.
 Add more water if needed to cover all ingredients.
 Allow to simmer for about 20 minutes, or until the carrots are easily cut with a fork.

 Allow the soup to cool, then transfer to a blender (in batches, if needed) and puree with coconut milk.
 Return blended soup to the stove, and heat to desired temperature.
 Garnish with sprouts, and serve!

 Kelly is a holistic nutritionist, specializing in eating disorder recovery and food freedom.
 She is also a public speaker (TEDx King St. West, TDSB) and a writer.
 Learn more about Kelly, and about booking private consultations at kellyboaz.com Twitter: @kelly_boaz Facebook: /KellyBoazDotCom